-- X Pest management services are contracted to a licensed pest control business.
+X Pest management services are contracted to a licensed pest control business.

-- Pest Control Business name(s):

-- 1. American City Pest

-- 2. California Pest Management

-- X Prior to entering into a contract, the child care center has confirmed that the pest control business understands the training requirement and other requirements of the Healthy Schools Act.
+- 1. Pest Control Business name(s): 1.
+American City Pest 2.
+California Pest Management - X Prior to entering into a contract, the school district has confirmed that the pest control business understands the training requirement and other requirements of the Healthy Schools Act.